esarf/emd_approximation/README.md

 The notebook might not display correctly because the file is too large.
 You can use Jupyter nbviewer : https://nbviewer.jupyter.org

 ## Report
-The file emd_report.pdf is our paper with our results and problem explanation/interpretation.
+The file `emd_report.pdf` is our paper with our results and problem explanation/interpretation.
 This paper has no ambition to replace the original one of Li et al.; we simply try to propose our own illustrations of the problem.

 ## Work support
 Link to paper 1 : https://arxiv.org/abs/1609.07092
 Link to paper 2 : https://www.researchgate.net/publication/319075485_A_Parallel_Method_for_Earth_Mover%27s_Distance
 Link to the authors' Matlab implementation : https://github.com/liujl11git/multilevelOT/tree/master/util

+## Google Colab
+If you wich to run the notebook, you can either git clone this repo or create a copy of the Colab link of the notebook: https://colab.research.google.com/drive/1Qmc88kF_qatGaHQ8lS6yxXthQYK5LBtx?usp=sharing